Hoverhuang-er/charts/Microsoft/azure-ai-services/charts/document-intelligence/README.md

 - Sufficient cluster resources (minimum 8 cores, 16GB memory per pod)
 - Persistent storage provisioner (for license and logs)

+## Known Limitations

+**We sincerely apologize for a limitation in this chart regarding special character compatibility.**

+Due to Kubernetes environment variable naming restrictions and the configuration approach used in this chart, there are known limitations when working with certain special characters in environment variable separators:

+1. **Colon (`:`) is NOT supported** as a configurable separator - this is a Kubernetes-enforced limitation that we cannot work around in the current implementation
+2. The chart uses double underscore (`__`) as the default separator for maximum compatibility
+3. While dot (`.`), hyphen (`-`), and single underscore (`_`) are technically supported, they may cause issues in certain Kubernetes versions or environments

+We understand this limitation may cause inconvenience when migrating from configurations that use colon separators.
+We are working on improving this in future versions to provide better flexibility while maintaining Kubernetes compatibility.
+If you have specific use cases that require alternative separator characters, please open an issue so we can understand your needs better.

+For detailed configuration options and workarounds, please see the [Environment Variable Separator Configuration](#environment-variable-separator-configuration) section below.

 ## Supported Models

 This chart supports the following Document Intelligence models: